Taste the real Alphono Mango SHOP NOW

 It is known as Hapus amba or Hapus Aam in the local tongue.

-Grown across the 200 kilometres of Konkan coastline in Devgad and Ratnagiri, Alphonso mango, or Hapus, is one of the most excellent mangoes.
+Grown across the 200 kilometres of Konkan coastline in Devgad and Ratnagiri, the Alphonso mango, or Hapus, is one of the best mangoes.

 The taste of Hapus depends on the soil and climate where it grows.
-There have been many attempts to grow Alphonso mangoes all across the country.
+Many attempts have been made to grow Alphonso mangoes across the country.

-The thin skin of the fruit makes Devgad and Ratnagiri Hapus special.
+The thin skin of the fruit makes Devgad and Ratnagiri Hapus unique.

 Konkan coast has volcanic red soil and a hot climate with adequate humidity.